the ParametricPath to represent with a numerical table

 across to other parts of the path when a path crosses itself.

--value (distance along the path) in the PathPoint for closed
+Preserves the p-value (distance along the path) in the PathPoint for closed

 loop paths when crossing the “stitch” point where the loop reconnects.
 Therefore the